 For those who want to contribute to a valuable community service, Casey North CISS offers negotiable hours, the opportunity to train and acquire new skills and the satisfaction of working with other committed people.

 Casey North CISS volunteers undertake various training courses to ensure they have the skills needed to work in a busy crisis centre.
-Duties include data entry, reception, interviewing and support workers.
+Duties include administration support, data entry, No Interest Loan Scheme Volunteer and Information and Support worker.
 On the job support and supervision is available at all times and a mentoring system with other qualified volunteers assists new volunteers to develop confidence in working with our local community.
 If you are interested call Julie Leonidas our Co-ordinator of Volunteers during office hours.

 When one of the bowlers in my club asked me what I planned to do with my life now that I was retired, little did I know how much change his recommendation would bring.
 My background qualifications and work experience are in metallurgy and automotive engineering followed by a transition to retirement job working as a Postie with Australia Post.
 Starting work as an Emergency Relief Support Worker with CNCISS was about as alien to my previous 2 jobs as one could imagine.